-Each [GND Pulse Table] and [POWER Pulse Table] keyword introduces a table of time versus vs. points that describe the shape of an offset voltage from the [GND Clamp Reference] voltage (or default ground) or the [POWER Clamp Reference] voltage (or default [Voltage Range] voltage).
+Each [GND Pulse Table] and [POWER Pulse Table] keyword introduces a table of voltage vs. time points that describe the shape of an offset voltage from the [GND Clamp Reference] voltage (or default ground) or the [POWER Clamp Reference] voltage (or default [Voltage Range] voltage).
 Note, these voltage values are inherited from the top-level model.

 The table itself consists of one column of time points, then three columns of voltage points in the standard typ, min, and max format.
-The four entries must be placed on a single line and must be separated by at least one white space or tab character.
+The four entries must be placed on a single line and must be separated by at least one white space.
 All four columns are required.
 However, data is only required in the typical column.
 If minimum or maximum data is not available, use the reserved word "NA".
 Time values must increase as one parses down the table.
-The waveform table can contain of maximum of 100 data points.
+The waveform table can contain of maximum of 100 rows.